Kainzor/Self-study/Terraform/README.md

 I will also be updating this readme file everytime I try out something and make a small document about my "todays" work and so on.

+<h3>#6 App reg & secret</h3>
+Today I made a app registration & a customer secret for the app registration, I tried to make it with service principals as well but it didn't work out well because I kept getting timed out when I was creating the resource.
+I tried to see what the difference between app reg and service principals was and it turns out it was a quite confusing topic.
+I didn't want to deep dive too much into this so I am keeping it on the side for now.
+But a successful work on the app registration project!

 <h3>#5 No projects today</h3>
 There has been a lot of IRL things to do today so I planned on taking it easy, today I went over some study videos that I looked up online and learned a bit more about resources, data and locals usage syntax, I also learned a little bit how Dynamic blocks work and how to use them.